TyKo0707/code_auto_complete/README.md

 - **Semantic Similarity**: Even if the code isn't identical, does it accomplish the task correctly, given the context?

 #### Manual Evaluation Metrics
-The arrows (&uarr; & &darr;) indicate the change in which direction is an indicator of improvement for each metric I’ve defined three manual metrics to assess code generation:
+The arrows (&uarr; & &darr;) indicate the change in which direction is an indicator of improvement for each metric. <br>
+I’ve defined three manual metrics to assess code generation:
 - **Functional Correctness** &uarr;: Does the generated code compile and run without errors?
 - **Factual Correctness** &uarr;: Does the generated code solve the intended task?